octane9027/Store-Api/README.md

-# TopBloc Backend Code Challenge
-Welcome to the TopBloc Backend Code Challenge!
-This challenge is designed to test your ability to write clean, well-documented, and efficient code.
-Your task is to write a program that will connect to a SQLite database, perform some basic data manipulation, and return the manipulated data as JSON via an API connection.

-## Requirements
-- Java 11+ (This challenge was built with Java 11, 8 may work but is not guaranteed)
-- A Java IDE (IntelliJ IDEA is recommended)
-- A method to hit the API (Postman, cURL, etc.)

 ## Getting Started
-1. Clone this repository to your local machine with `git clone https://github.com/TopBloc/backend-code-challenge.git`
-2. Open the project in your IDE
+1. Open the project in your IDE
-3. Run the project via the `Main` class or with the run button in your IDE
+2. Run the project via the `Main` class or with the run button in your IDE
-4. Hit the API with your method of choice (Postman, cURL, etc.) at `localhost:4567/version` to ensure the project is running correctly.
+3. Hit the API with your method of choice (Postman, cURL, etc.) at `localhost:4567/version` to ensure the project is running correctly.

-## Challenge
+## Description
 At the start, this project has two classes: `Main` and `DatabaseManager`. `Main` is the location you will write any routes you need to add, and `DatabaseManager` contains the code for connecting and interacting with the database.